MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1806.md

 ### Monitoring progress of third-party software updates
-Synchronization of third-party software updates is handled by the SMS_ISVUDPATES_SYNCAGENT component on the site server.
-You can view status messages from this component, or see more detailed status in the SMS_ISVUDPATES_SYNCAGENT.log.
+Synchronization of third-party software updates is handled by the SMS_ISVUPDATES_SYNCAGENT component on the site server.
+You can view status messages from this component, or see more detailed status in the SMS_ISVUPDATES_SYNCAGENT.log.
 This log is on the site server in the **Logs** subfolder of the site installation directory.
 By default this path is `C:\Program Files\Microsoft Configuration Manager\Logs`.
 For more information on monitoring the general software update management process, see [Monitor software updates](/sccm/sum/deploy-use/monitor-software-updates).

 ### Known issues
 - The third-party software update synchronization service doesn't support the software update point configured to use a **WSUS Server Connection Account**.
-If this account is configured on the **Proxy and Account Settings** tab of the Software update point Properties page, you'll see the following error in the SMS_ISVUDPATES_SYNCAGENT.log:
+If this account is configured on the **Proxy and Account Settings** tab of the Software update point Properties page, you'll see the following error in the SMS_ISVUPDATES_SYNCAGENT.log:
 `WSUS access account appears to be configured, it is not yet supported for third party updates sync.`
 For more information on this account, see [Software Update Point Connection Account](/sccm/core/plan-design/hierarchy/accounts#software-update-point-connection-account).<!--515492-->